How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Derby home has poor indoor air quality (IAQ), it probably does.
+If you’re unsure whether your Derby home has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes may be 2–5 times worse than outdoors, which could create long-term health concerns.
+As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which may create long-term health issues.

-We’ve compiled a list of the most frequent sources of inferior IAQ, the troubles they create and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we suggest talking with a pro like Giordanos Heating and Air Conditioning about which solutions are ideal for your family.
+We’ve made a list of the most ordinary origins of inferior IAQ, the problems they make and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your residence, we advise consulting with a specialist like Giordanos Heating and Air Conditioning about which solutions are a good fit for your home.

 Volatile Organic Compounds